 The iPhone’s HDR feature works well in most situations including direct sunlight, low-light, and shaded subject.
 But if you want more features, using third-party HDR apps would be best.
 There are a few options out there, and Pro HDR and TrueHDR are two of the best.

 TrueHDR allows you to use Auto and Semi-Auto capture, but it can also take HDR photos manually.
-That means you have full control of the exposure for each image.
-This is something that the iPhone camera app lacks.
+That means you have full control of the

 This app also has filters included so you can change the tones of your pictures by tapping on the screen.